 Families need support from a wide range of agencies.
 We recognise that other agencies will be able to support families based on their specialised work.
-Therefore our role is often to signpost families to the resources that will best support their needs.
+Therefore, our role is often to signpost families to the resources that will best support their needs.
+We often use the directory of local services and The Hub of Hope as key resources to signpost people to.